fioseia/fioseia/README.md

 </br>
 About me? 🙋🏽‍♀️
 </br>
 🔹Hi!
-I'm a Full Stack developer with a Frontend orientation focused on developing creative and innovative user experiences paying special attention to details.
+I'm a 28 years old Full Stack developer from Argentina with a Frontend orientation focused on developing creative and innovative user experiences paying special attention to details.

 Why me? 🤷🏽‍♀️
 </br>